jasonm23/onlisp-markdown/onlisp.md

            (our-every fn (cdr lst)))))
 ```

 Structurally these two functions have a lot in common.
-They both operate recur-
+They both
-sively on successive cdrs of a list, evaluating the same expression on each step,
+operate recursively on successive `cdrs` of a list, evaluating the same
+expression on each step,

 ---
 ```
 (defun lrec (rec &optional base)
   (labels ((self (lst)